 Cover what needs to be done next on the project team’s end and the client’s end.
 Clearly list action items, timelines, and when you as the project manager will follow-up.
 Being clear about tasks and firm on timelines will help you get buy-in from the project team and the client.

-It’s also a good idea to have a final, 10 minute check-in with the project team just before the client kickoff meeting, to make sure everyone is on the same page.
+It’s also a good idea to have a final, 10 minute check-in with the project team just before the client kickoff meeting (separate from your internal project kickoff), to make sure everyone is on the same page.